Generalizable neural-network parameterization of mesoscale eddies in idealized and global ocean models: Results

-We train ANNs to predict the divergence of subfilter fluxes (Eq. \eqref{eq:mse_loss}) using filtered velocity gradients (Eq. \eqref{eq:ZB_features}) as input features.
-Our main goal is to demonstrate that the local dimensional scaling promotes the generalization to unseen grid resolutions and depths.
+Our primary goal is to demonstrate that the local dimensional scaling promotes the generalization of the eddy parameterization to unseen grid resolutions and depths.
 Limited generalization in such scenarios has been reported for previous machine-learning models of mesoscale eddies \cite{zhang2023implementation, gultekin2024analysis,ross2022benchmarking} and traditional physics-based parameterizations \cite{yankovsky2024}.
-The training dataset is created using the climate model CM2.6 \cite{griffies2015impacts} with a $0.1^\circ$ ocean component.
-Input and output features are diagnosed by filtering and coarse-graining the climate model data.
-The filtering is Gaussian \cite{grooms2021diffusion} with a filter width three times the coarse grid spacing.
-See Text S2 and Table S1 in SI for details.

 We compare two ANNs: one incorporating local dimensional scaling (Eq. \eqref{eq:model_3}) and a baseline ANN with fixed normalization coefficients (Eq. \eqref{eq:model_1}).
-Both ANNs are very small and have only one hidden layer with 20 neurons, chosen to fit the ANN inference time within 10\% of ocean model runtime (see Texts S2 and S3 in SI).
-To explore generalization, we let the ANNs learn based solely on data from one combination of depth ($5$m) and coarse grid spacing ($0.9^\circ$) during training.
+To explore generalization, we let the ANNs learn based solely on data from one combination of depth ($5$m) and coarse grid resolution ($0.9^\circ$) during training.
+The local grid spacing varies according to the tripolar grid used in the ocean component of the CM2.6 climate model.
+In particular, at the nominal resolution of $0.9^\circ$, the coarse grid spacing $\Delta=\sqrt{\Delta x \Delta y}$ is in a range from 50km to 100km for non-polar latitudes ($60\mathrm{S}^\circ-60\mathrm{N}^\circ$).
+Spatially varying grid spacing provides essential information for effective learning by the baseline ANN.
 The offline evaluation of ANNs on held-out data similar to that used for training is shown in Figure \ref{fig:offline}(b).
-Since there is no distribution shift between training and testing data, the baseline ANN demonstrates reasonably high pattern correlation ($0.83$) and $\mathrm{R}^2$ ($0.56$) in the prediction of subfilter fluxes.
-Incorporating the local dimensional scaling improves the pattern correlation ($0.91$) and $\mathrm{R}^2$ ($0.79$) due to the latitudinal dependence of the grid spacing over the domain.
+Both ANNs exhibit high and equal pattern correlation ($0.90$) and $\mathrm{R}^2$ ($0.81$) in the prediction of the norm of subfilter forcing.